Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings

-Nevertheless, we do observe that several university guidelines realize how ``malicious'' uses of GenAI and its other negative impacts may reinforce each other in students' learning.
+\textit{\textbf{Negative learning outcomes reinforced by adversarial use.}} Nevertheless, we do observe that several university guidelines realize how ``malicious'' uses of GenAI and its other negative impacts may reinforce each other in students' learning.
 For instance, Cornell University expresses its \textit{``overarching concern''} that how students' over-reliance on GenAI might motivate their potential use of ``jailbreaking'' techniques, which is a major security threat in circumventing GenAI guardrails~\cite{wei-neurips23}.
 This in turn results in students' lack of confidence and ability \textit{``to master needed knowledge or skills.''} More specifically, ``jailbreaking'' could help students in accessing prohibited content in learning:

-\textit{``...Jailbreaking has been used to circumvent prohibitions on certain topics or behaviors such as advocating violence; however, it could also easily be used to obtain answers to homework assignments....''} (Cornell University)
+\begin{leftquote} \textit{``...Jailbreaking has been used to circumvent prohibitions on certain topics or behaviors such as advocating violence; however, it could also easily be used to obtain answers to homework assignments....''} (Cornell University) \end{leftquote}

-However, universities guidelines in general seem less specific on how privacy and security risks may connect to other safety concerns of GenAI.
+However, guidelines in general seem less specific on how privacy and security risks may connect to other safety concerns of GenAI.